20 Must-Have Healthy Boundaries In Marriage

 • Give them the time to come to terms with the boundaries.

-• Refrain from withdrawing from your spouse, attacking, or making him/her feel guilty.
+• Refrain from withdrawing from your spouse, attacking, or making them feel guilty.

 • Take feedback from your spouse when you cross boundaries.

 Sticking to boundaries involves a lot of work.
 Hence, it can be challenging and unpleasant.
-Nevertheless, boundaries enhance your relationship and make your marriage last a lifetime.
+However, understanding how to save a relationship often begins with setting and maintaining these boundaries.
 Let’s look at some examples of boundaries in marriage.

 Examples Of Boundaries